NCIOCPL/wcms-gatekeeper-config/sharedconfig/README.md

-The connectionStrings.config file contains the database connection strings used by all GateKeeper applications.
+The connectionStrings.config file contains the database connection strings used by all GateKeeper applications.
 The individual applications reference the file via a configSource attribute on the connectionStrings section of their respective configuration files.